solo-system/solo-system.github.io/home.md

 £120 (including a 5-day battery, memory card and a really good microphone).
 The cost without battery and memory card is £83 (for comparison with commercial systems).
-But there's a lot of flexibility with components if you are picky.
+But there's a lot of flexibility with components if you are picky (hydrophones work, for example).

 A typical deployment (pictured above) would be powered by a USB battery bank which would run the system for five days of permanent